-$\sqrt{}$

-Yes.
+\bigcirc No. The State does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency. $\sqrt{}$ Yes.
 Providers may voluntarily reassign their right to direct payments to a governmental agency as provided in 42 CFR §447.10(e).
 Specify the governmental agency (or agencies) to which reassignment may be made.

-Under the current payment methodology, outlined in COMAR, 10.22.17.10-.13, reassignment may be made to the Developmental Disabilities Administration (DDA).
+Under the current payment methodology, outlined in COMAR, 10.22.17.1013, reassignment may be made to the Developmental Disabilities Administration (DDA).
 Conditions for participation from COMAR 10.09.26.03 require DDA providers to have a provider agreement in effect with DDA and the Medical Assistance Program.

-DDA providers elect to become licensed or approved providers and acknowledge the voluntary reassignment of payments. <a href="https://docs.org/least-style-new-normal
+DDA providers elect to become licensed or approved providers and acknowledge the voluntary reassignment of payments.
+The DDA has one payment methodology for fee payment services (Residential, Day, Supported